kevinpschaaf/enyo-wiki/Enyo-2.0-Release-Notes.md

 These problems are under investigation for fixing in future versions of Enyo:

+* Lots of controls aren't working in Google Chrome for Android.
 * In Firefox, some draggable items don't behave properly, showing a drag icon and continuing to respond after the mouse button has been released.
 * In WebKit-based browsers, dragging in text fields can cause unscrollable divs (like those